-Hester den Boer is an independent investigative journalist and photographer.
+Hester den Boer is a Dutch independent investigative journalist and photographer.

 Hester obtained a BA in Comparative Religion Studies, a BA in Russian Language and Culture and an MA in Holocaust and Genocide Studies at the University of Amsterdam.